tazee/tazee.github.io/yt-tools/index.md

 ### <ins>Soft Drag</ins><br>
 <b>Soft Drag</b> is a transformation tool that smoothly moves the coordinate values ​​of vertices within the radius specified by Size, centered on the point you click on the screen. <b>Size</b> is the radius of the falloff circle on the screen, which you can change interactively by dragging the RMB.
 Clicking and dragging the LMB at the desired location will move vertices within the falloff circle.
 Holding down the Shift key and dragging with the LMB will smooth the vertex coordinates within the falloff, which is the same process as the smooth brush. <br>
+<b>Soft Drag</b> allows you to edit not only mesh vertices but also UV map points.
+You can edit the UV map displayed in the UV editor using the same operations as in the 3D view.<br>
 <b>Occlusion Test</b> tests whether the target vertex is hidden behind other polygons; hidden vertices will not be moved. <br>
 <b>Smooth Strength</b> sets the strength of the smoothing performed by the smooth brush. <br>
 <b>Symmetry</b> transforms selected elements symmetrically along a specified axis of symmetry. <br>